MicrosoftDocs/powerbi-docs/powerbi-docs/report-server/data-sources.md

 Power BI Report Server does not support OAuth-based authentication for DirectQuery.

 > [!NOTE]
-> Power BI DirectQuery reports must include “Encrypt=True;TrustServerCertificate=True” as part of the connection string on data sources or apply the “PBI_SQL_TRUSTED_SERVERS” environment variable on their Power BI Report Server.
+> Power BI DirectQuery reports must include "Encrypt=True;TrustServerCertificate=True" as part of the connection string on data sources, or apply the "PBI_SQL_TRUSTED_SERVERS" environment variable on their Power BI Report Server.

 | **Data source** | **Anonymous Authentication** | **Key Authentication** | **Username and Password** | **Windows Authentication** | **Integrated Windows Authentication** |
 | --- | --- | --- | --- | --- | --- |